The Untold Story Of Group Captain Karori Lal Bhatia, VrC

 Flt Lt KL Bhatia flew umpteen missions as part of Battleaxes - the Chindwin, Myothit, Japanese Army encampments at Imphal, Army convoys on the Tiddim Road, Maungdaw, Razabil etc were just a few of them.
 There were remarkable victories and many fatal losses.
 In June 44, Battleaxes moved to Ranchi for training and conversion to the Hawker Hurricane and onward deployment to Peshawar.

-Kirori Lal used to often visit Seths and met Padamanjali Khanna, the youngest daughter of the aristocratic Zamindar and the youngest sister of Mrs. Pran Seth.
-Mr. Khanna was highly impressed by Kirori Lal’s simplicity, handsome bearing and commitment towards both his family and profession that he readily agreed to marry his youngest daughter Padmanjali with him.
+Karori Lal used to often visit Seths and met Padamanjali Khanna, the youngest daughter of the aristocratic Zamindar and the youngest sister of Mrs Pran Seth.
+Mr. Khanna was highly impressed by Karori Lal’s simplicity, handsome bearing and commitment towards both his family and profession that he readily agreed to marry his youngest daughter Padmanjali with him.
 However, his only condition was that the engagement and wedding would take place when the Second World War ends.

 In March 45, No.7 Squadron was sent on its second tour of duty on the Burma Front where Karor Lal took part in many sorties during the tour.
 He was now one of the flight commanders of the Squadron.
 The Squadron carried out a fantastic 1033 hours of flying in a month that was unequalled by any other Squadron in the 221 Group.
 In recognition of its achievements, in March 1945 the Indian Air Force was bestowed with the prefix 'Royal' and thereafter was known as the Royal Indian Air Force.